 An influencer’s engagement rate is the first prediction of how well your campaign might perform when you work with said influencer.
 As a brand, you need to be assured that your products are shown to a real and active audience.
-While reach can show the number of people who have seen the content, engagement rate shows a much more important picture: whois actually liking, commenting, showing interest, and potentially becoming real customers.
+While reach can show the number of people who have seen the content, engagement rate shows a much more important picture: who is actually liking, commenting, showing interest, and potentially becoming real customers.

 What you should know about engagement rate

 Micro-influencers tend to have a closer relationship with their followers.
-Just like how it would be easier for you to build a relationship with everyone in a smaller friend group, than to a giant room full of people.
+Just like how it would be easier for you to build a relationship with everyone in a smaller friend group, than in a giant room full of people.
 This is why smaller influencers’ engagement rates tend to be higher, more relevant to their content, and more similar to interactions between friends.

 What you should know about fake followers

-Our software detects inauthentic followers based on engaged followers, which are those who directly interact with influencers through likes and comments.
+Upfluence detects inauthentic followers based on engaged followers, which are those who directly interact with influencers through likes and comments.
 So, an influencer with a 3% engagement, and 94% realness should be good to go.
 Note: It is possible for an influencer to never have bought fake followers to still have “spammy” comments sometimes due to their profiles being public, so anywhere above 90% realness is a positive indicator of an authentic audience.

 Analyzing numbers can also be very telling.
 Does an influencer have 500k followers, but posts with only around 200 likes?
 (That’s 0.04% engagement rate.
 Yikes.)
-What about certain posts having significantly more likes than the other posts?
+What about certain posts having significantly more likes than other posts?
 Inconsistencies in performance metrics are a strong sign of a fake audience, but this is only one of the many ways to detect fake followers.

 What you should know about branded content frequency

 You can identify sponsored content frequency by simply looking through an influencer’s feed.
 Not a fan of manual work?
-Upfluence also has a brand mention data collection that shows you how often an influencer mention brands, which brands they mention, how many times they mention that brand, and how well those branded posts perform compared to their average engagement rate.
+Upfluence also has a brand mention data collection that shows you how often an influencer mentions brands, which brands they mention, how many times they mention that brand, and how well those branded posts perform compared to their average engagement rate.

 It’s rare to come across bigger influencers who have a low brand mention – and by that, we mean anywhere below 20%.
 (More reasons to work with micro-influencers!)
 But try your best to choose influencers with less than 50% – which means they mention a brand every other post.
-Nevertheless, it is the most important data to look at is how well those branded posts perform compared to non-sponsored posts.
+Nevertheless, the most important data to look at is how well those branded posts perform compared to non-sponsored posts.
 You’ll want an influencer whose effective percentage stays above 100%, meaning their branded posts perform just as well or better than other posts on their feed.